 They want to rescind the tax cuts.

-You know, they're running on hate, hate, hate, hate, hate Trump.
+They're running on hate, hate, hate, hate, hate Trump.

-Then they want open borders, eliminate ice.
+Then they want to open borders, eliminate ICE.

 They want to keep Obamacare.